-If your resume already meets the criteria, great!
-Proceed with confidence.
+If your resume already passes these tests, great!

 It’s crucial to have your current or most recent work or job-related experience on the top of your resume’s first page.
 This is usually the first thing hiring managers look for, and they’re not very patient when it comes to finding it.